vmware-archive/node-examples/book-service/README.md

 # The Book Service Example

-This Node.js example provides a simple book service, which uses REST endpoints to allow a user to look up books by ISBN or put new books into the service.
+This Node.js example provides a simple book service app, which uses the data service as a system of record.
+REST endpoints allow an app user to look up books by ISBN or put new books into the service.

-This app may be run a local Apache Geode/Pivotal GemFire cluster, or with a PCC service instance.
+This app may be run a local Apache Geode or Pivotal GemFire cluster, or with a PCC service instance.
 A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with